 The political climate on a national scale is whirlwind and overwhelming.
 However, Maryland politics are relatively tame at the moment.
 The state does not have a single congressional race that has been deemed battleground.
 Additionally, Republican Governor Larry Hogan has an approval rating of 69 percent, with a 65 percent approval rating among Democrats.
 Due to the relative insignificance of Maryland’s elections this year, I will be voting in my home state and I urge other students from competitive states to do the same.

 This November, all 435 House seats, 35 Senate seats and 36 gubernatorial seats are up for election.
 The state of Maryland will have eight U.S. congressional elections, one senatorial election and a gubernatorial race.
-While this may seem like a lot of seats, by a comfortable margin, and incumbent
+While this may seem like a lot of seats, all of the congressional races are predicted to be won by the party of the incumbent by a comfortable margin, and incumbent Democratic Senator Ben Cardin’s re-election is considered a safe bet.

 Meanwhile, there are 77 House races and 16 Senate races that have been deemed as battleground, meaning the elections will likely be extremely close.
 If you happen to reside in one of the states and/or congressional districts that has been declared a battleground, your vote is worth far more there than in the already-decided races of Maryland.